moh23joachimchilewski-hub/SOC-Analyst-Portfolio/02-Network-Traffic-Analysis/Tunneling_Traffic_ICMP_DNS.md

 ### Investigation

-**Step 1 — Baseline anomaly (packet list level).**
+**Step 1 - Baseline anomaly (packet list level).**
 Filtering on `icmp` alone immediately shows a sustained stream of Echo Request packets from `192.168.154.131` to `192.168.154.132` at regular ~1-second intervals, all sharing:
-- **Identifier:** fixed at `0xfeff` (BE) / `0xfffe` (LE) — never varies
+- **Identifier:** fixed at `0xfeff` (BE) / `0xfffe` (LE) - never varies
-- **Sequence number:** fixed at `0/0` — never increments
+- **Sequence number:** fixed at `0/0` - never increments

 Standard OS ping utilities increment the sequence number on every request and typically vary the identifier per process.
-A **constant identifier and sequence across an entire session** is not normal ping behavior — it is characteristic of tooling that repurposes these fields as session/state markers rather than using them for their RFC 792 purpose.
+A **constant identifier and sequence across an entire session** is not normal ping behavior - it is characteristic of tooling that repurposes these fields as session/state markers rather than using them for their RFC 792 purpose.

+**[SCREENSHOT HERE - `icmp-tunnel.pcap` filtered on `icmp`, showing the sustained stream of Echo Request packets with fixed `id=0xfeff, seq=0/0`, annotated "Anomalia - kazdy sequence numer jest taki sam => seq=0/0 (standardowo powinien rosnac z kazdym ping request), dodatkowo ping requesty w regularnych 1 sekundowych odstepach"]**

-**Step 2 — Payload size anomaly.**
+**Step 2 - Payload size anomaly.**
-Applying `icmp and data.len > 64` reveals that many of these "ping" packets carry payloads far larger than a standard 32–64 byte ICMP Echo (up to **1075 bytes total frame length / 1033 bytes of ICMP data** observed, e.g. packet #242).
+Applying `icmp and data.len > 64` reveals that many of these "ping" packets carry payloads far larger than a standard 32-64 byte ICMP Echo (up to **1075 bytes total frame length / 1033 bytes of ICMP data** observed, e.g. packet #242).
 This volume of data has no legitimate purpose in a diagnostic ping and strongly suggests the ICMP data field is being used to carry an encapsulated payload.

+**[SCREENSHOT HERE - `icmp-tunnel.pcap` filtered on `icmp and data.len >64`, annotated "Szukamy podejrzanie duzych ICMP z duzym payloadem, normalnie ICMP Payload jest maly bo to protokol diagnostyczny, duzy payload = podejrzane"]**

+**[SCREENSHOT HERE - `icmp-tunnel.pcap` filtered on `data.len > 64 and icmp`, packet #242 selected showing Length 1075, expanded ICMP header with `Checksum: 0x0000 incorrect` and `[No response seen]`, annotated "Bardzo duzy ICMP payload 1075 bajtow, polaczony z brakiem ICMP response na ICMP request"]**

-**Step 3 — Payload content: confirming SSH.**
+**Step 3 - Payload content: confirming SSH.**
 Inspecting the raw bytes of the oversized ICMP data field reveals a **fully-formed, nested IP packet**:

 ```
 ICMP Data (offset 0x002a onward):
 45 00 03 4c 39 6c 40 00 40 06 e7 7f 0a 5f 01 01 0a 5f 01 02 ...
-└┬┘          └┬┘          └┬┘  └┬┘          └───┬───┘ └───┬───┘
- │            │            │    │               │          │
 IPv4/IHL   Total Len   Flags  Proto=6(TCP)   Src: 10.95.1.1  Dst: 10.95.1.2
 ```

 Immediately followed by a TCP header:
 ```
 c8 8b 00 16 31 7d 53 ca 0e 1b bf cb 80 18 ...
-└┬┘  └┬┘
- │    └── Dst Port: 0x0016 = 22 (SSH)
+Src Port: 0xc88b = 51339   Dst Port: 0x0016 = 22 (SSH)
- └────── Src Port: 0xc88b = 51339
 ```

-And immediately after the TCP header, the payload contains **plaintext ASCII matching an SSH2 `KEXINIT` (Key Exchange Init) message** — the algorithm-negotiation list every SSH connection sends at the start of a handshake:
+And immediately after the TCP header, the payload contains **plaintext ASCII matching an SSH2 `KEXINIT` (Key Exchange Init) message** - the algorithm-negotiation list every SSH connection sends at the start of a handshake:

 ```
 diffie-hellman-group-exchange-sha256,diffie-hellman-group-exchange-sha1,